 Naiad or Southern Naiad is found throughout the United States, it prefers still or slow-moving water with depths of 3 to 15 feet.
 Southern Naiad can tolerate polluted or slightly brackish water and a variety of sediments.
 The Stems of southern Naiad plants are very long and have many branches.
 Its leaves are deep green, less than 1/16 inch wide with tiny teeth along the margins.
 Naiads leaves are arranged oppositely on the stem and sometimes in whorls of three.
 The flowers are submerged, very small and unobtrusive.
 Southern naiad seeds and foliage are an important food source for wildlife, especially shorebirds and waterfowl.
 Modest growth of southern naiad is generally desirable for the pond ecosystem.
 However, these plants can become troublesome in ditches, and human-made ponds where they can become locally dominant and reduce dissolved oxygen levels leading to fish kills when they die in the fall.
 In larger water bodies, dense submersed mats can interfere with recreational activities.

-Excessive growth of naiad and southern naiad is a symptom of high content of nutrients.
+Excessive growth of naiad and southern naiad is a symptom of the high content of nutrients.

 Repeated mechanical harvesting or cutting can help reduce densities and seed banks, but escaped fragments can drift elsewhere and develop into new plants.
 It is important to remember that clearing up plant remnants will help avoid reestablishment and extra work later on.
 Naiad and southern naiad both have robust spines that can scratch the skin.
 Physical removal in conjunction with chemical control will maximize success.